Interstate 77 in Virginia

 Interstate 77 (I-77) in the US state of Virginia is a 67 mi north–south Interstate Highway serving Hillsville, Wytheville, and Bland.
 Running parallel to US Route 52 (US 52), I-77 passes through the Big Walker Mountain Tunnel and East River Mountain Tunnel, the latter on the West Virginia state line and one of only two land vehicular tunnels to cross a state line.
+It is planned to overlap with the proposed I-74 in the future.

 Route description

 I-77 enters Virginia near Mount Airy, North Carolina, while the highway continues south into North Carolina concurrently with a segment of the unfinished I-74.
 The first exit is a folded diamond interchange with State Route 620 (SR 620).
 The route continues northeast toward Fancy Gap and passes under the Blue Ridge Parkway, with access to it and the town provided by a diamond interchange with SR 775, which has a connection to US 52.

 Continuing northwest, the expressway reaches another diamond interchange with US 58/US 221 (Carrollton Pike).
 The route has another interchange with SR 620 before folding onto I-81.

 The route begins a wrong-way concurrency with I-81 and US 11, with the northbound direction cosigned with southbound I-81 and US 11.
 US 52 joins this concurrency in an interchange.
 Continuing west, US 11 splits south to Wytheville's downtown and I-81 eventually splits west to head toward Bristol.
 From here, US 52 resumes its parallel of the expressway and the highway intersects SR 61 near Rocky Gap.
-US 52 merges onto the freeway on the approach to the East River Mountain Tunnel, and the tunnel crosses into West Virginia, where the route continues.
+Near Bland, the interstate enters the Big Walker Mountain Tunnel, and north of Bland, US 52 merges onto the freeway on the approach to the East River Mountain Tunnel, and the tunnel crosses into West Virginia, where the route continues.